-Project Description: The purpose of this project is to draft a new Flood Resilience Framework to help guide community scale risk reduction and mitigation efforts.
+Description: The purpose of this project is to draft a new Flood Resilience Framework to help guide community scale resilience, risk reduction and mitigation efforts.

-Project Background: Carrboro and many other communities face water related challenges that are significant and complex.
-We are trying to simultaneously manage: the flooding effects of more frequent and intense storms with more in store due to climate change; the challenges of historical and future land use and development; and the impacts to both residents and local aquatic ecosystems.
-There is a growing recognition that this multi-faceted problem requires a multi-faceted solution.
+Background: Carrboro and many other communities face water related challenges that are significant and complex.
+We are trying to simultaneously manage: the effects of more frequent and intense storms with more in store due to climate change; the challenges of historical and future land use and development; and the impacts to both residents and local aquatic ecosystems.
+This multi-faceted problem requires a multi-faceted solution beginning with the establishment of a framework.

 Status: Active.
-In 2019, the Council directed staff to move forward with a pilot study due to the ongoing need to address flooding issues.
+In 2019, the Council directed staff to move forward with a pilot study to address flooding issues that have come to light over the past decade.
 The Town contracted with the Center for Neighborhood Technology (CNT), resulting in a "RainReady" report in May 2020.
 The Stormwater Advisory Commission received information on RainReady follow up work and provided review comments.
 Staff continue to pursue related follow up actions, with active work including but not limited to: drafting a town wide flood resilience framework; exploring obtaining contractual support with single family residential scale technical assistance/assessments; and compiling and publishing a directory of contractors available to provide assistance to residents.
 The other items (2-8) in this monthly report are also relevant.